How to Self-Catheterize

 Rusch FloCath Quick Kit

-This video demonstrates how to prepare the Rusch FloCath Quick Kit or similar hydrophilic catheters that include a water packet.
+This video demonstrates how to prepare the Rusch FloCath Quick Kit or similar hydrophilic catheters with a water packet.

 CompactCath Catheter